A short sequence played at the very end of a program's Closing Credits

 Video games often use the "front caps" version, typically by having the plates for various companies involved in production play while the game is loading.
 Occasionally they're also around during the end credits, although the credits are more likely to use plain text rather than plates.
 Some notable examples include:

-The 3DO logo with voice at the start of most of their games were memorable, especially to those playing the earlier Army Men titles.
+- The 3DO Company's logo with voice at the start of most of their games were memorable, especially to those playing the earlier Army Men titles.

-Clover Studios had a very ordinary vanity plate, a green 4-leaf clover blooming.
-But in Okami, one of the standard 'clean up the trashed world' activities you have to do in the game is first dig up black clovers, then bloom them into healthy green ones.
+- Clover Studios had a very ordinary vanity plate, a green 4-leaf clover blooming accompanied by a female voice saying, "Clover..."
+But in Ōkami, one of the standard 'clean up the trashed world' activities you have to do in the game is first dig up black clovers, then bloom them into healthy green ones.

 Sonic Mega Collection uses the old plate again as a reference.
 Likewise, so do trailers for the 20th anniversary crossover game Sonic Generations in regards to its history-spanning nature... but the game itself uses the "*whoosh* Sega." plate that is standard for nearly all Sega games as of the late 2000's.
 Sonic & All-Stars Racing Transformed, a love letter to Sega as a whole, uses both the new and old Sega plates together on start-up (to make things less awkward, they are separated by the Sumo Digital plate and the copyright disclaimer screen).

 - In Guitar Hero Encore: Rocks the '80s, Activision and Harmonix replaced their typical logo plates with pixelated ones like what one might expect to see in an '80s video game.
 Activision kept this retro logo in Guitar Hero On Tour Decades for DS.
 RedOctane uses their regular logo, but since it consists primarily of a pixelated fireball to begin with, it still fit the sequence.